joeyguerra/joeyguerra/pages/blog/2025/what-is-an-event.md

 - "What events must have happened in order for that view to exist?"
 - "What command triggered that event?"

-It’s basically Pixar for software systems.
+It's basically Pixar for software systems.

 ## Why Business Owners Should Care